ChauhanSiddharth/speedtest-python/README.md

 # speedtest-python
-Flask web app to test your Internet Speed.
+Flask web app to test your Internet Speed using speedtest-cli.

 ### Download or Clone this repository